21 Grams: Title

-The title refers to an experiment in 1907 which attempted to show scientific proof of the existence of the soul by recording a loss of body weight (said to represent the departure of the soul) immediately following death.
-Referred to as the 21 grams experiment as one subject lost "three-fourths of an ounce" (21.3 grams), the experiment is regarded by the scientific community as flawed and unreliable, though it has been credited with popularizing the concept that the soul weighs 21 grams.
+The title references a 1907 experiment that claimed to demonstrate the existence of the soul by measuring a small drop in body weight at the moment of death.
+Referred to as the 21 grams experiment as one subject lost "three-fourths of an ounce" (21.3 grams), the experiment has been dismissed by the scientific community as flawed and unreliable, though it popularized the idea that a soul might have a measurable weight.

 Reception

 Critical response

-The film holds an 81% approval rating on Rotten Tomatoes, based on 182 reviews with an average rating of 7.50/10.
+The film holds an 80% approval rating on Rotten Tomatoes, based on 178 reviews with an average rating of 7.50/10.
 The critical consensus states that "Alejandro González Iñárritu deftly weaves an uncommonly structured narrative with panache in 21 Grams, a stylish, haunting drama full of fine performances."
-Metacritic assigned the film a weighted average score of 70 out of 100, based on 41 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 70 out of 100, based on 41 critics, indicating "generally favorable" reviews.

 Roger Ebert, for example, questioned the use of non-linear narrative, but praised the acting and said of the film overall: "It grips us, moves us, astonishes us."
 Elvis Mitchell also praised the acting and called the film "an extraordinarily satisfying vision" that "may well be the crowning work of this year."